allenai/ccget/README.md

 ## Test Role and Bucket

 A test bucket exists within the AllenNLP AWS account: `ai2-russella`.
 There is also a role with the appropriate permissions that can write and retore to this bucket: `S3BatchOpsRole_CCGET_Test`.
 Please use these things to test the scripts.
 But, it's important that a FULL archive is NOT run with the test setup for cost purposes.

+## Restore objects to normal S3 PERMANENTLY

+Hopefully you never need to do this!
+If you do, please make sure that you understand that the cost of storage of petabytes of data on S3 standard is significant.
+For more information on how to retore and object from Glacier Deep Archive permanently see this [Stack Overflow thread](https://stackoverflow.com/questions/51670231/how-do-i-restore-from-aws-glacier-back-to-s3-permanently).

+Relevant to this project, you will use the `restore_shard.py` script to restore the files you want to unarchive permanently then follow the steps in the thread above to make an in-place copy with a new storage class.